 One of the animals to watch out for is black and brown bears.
 It is actually better to make more noise while you are on your hikes since this alerts the bears earlier to your presence.
 They will want to move out of your way instead of crossing your path, which keeps you safer.

-Best time for scenic drives
+Best time for scenic drives and fall colors

 This is when the forests have begun to change colors and change to orange, yellow, and red shades.
 The mountainsides are brilliant with these warm shades.